Strategic Plan

 Program 1: Nightingale Scholarships

-Provision of complementary financial support to enable the vulnerable female candidates to complete a specific level of formal education; and ensure continuity of best performing beneficiaries to the next level of education in high performing schools.
+The main thrust of the program is to provide complementary education support to the vulnerable female candidates to complete a specific level of formal education; and ensure continuity of best performing beneficiaries to the next level of education in high performing schools.
+An estimated total of 108 girls and may be more subject to availability of funding during the plan period.
+They will constitute the following:

 - Book Loan Scheme as part of Education Support: Key learning materials or books will be loaned and or given to the candidates each academic year.
 Books will include dictionary, question banks, and geometry sets.